-If you wait until you are sick, the process of arranging expatriate healthcare could prolong getting timely treatment or end up very costly.
-Organising adequate expat health insurance is particularly important for those who have pre-existing health issues that require ongoing monitoring.
+If you wait until you are sick, the process of arranging expatriate healthcare could prolong treatment times or costs.
+Organizing good expat health insurance is particularly important for those with pre-existing health issues.

-Organising healthcare in a new country requires several (sometimes timely) steps: finding and registering with a doctor, locating the nearest hospital, emergency numbers and ambulance services, and checking what expat medical insurance you need to be permitted access to healthcare services.
+Organizing healthcare in a new country requires several steps: finding and registering with a doctor, locating the nearest hospital, emergency numbers and ambulance services, and checking what medical insurance permits access to healthcare services.

-Good expat insurance is important no matter where you live, but certain factors change when living as a foreigner abroad.
+Good expat health insurance is important no matter where you live.
+Certain factors change when living as a foreigner abroad, however.
 For example, is local public or private health insurance adequate available to you, or do you need to consider an expat health insurance plan?

-We gathered these tips for choosing medical insurance to help expats find the best expat health insurance policy for their situation to ensure they have proper healthcare when living abroad.
+We gathered these tips for choosing medical insurance to help expats find the best expat health insurance policy for their situation.

 Cigna Global provides comprehensive health insurance to over 86 million customers in over 200 countries.
 They have a wide access to trusted hospitals, clinics and doctors and provide expats with help on tailoring a plan to suit your individual healthcare needs.

-It’s key to research the implications for expatriate healthcare in your new country of residence, as healthcare access can be quite different to what you’re used to back home.
-The first step is to find out if you are eligible to access public healthcare in your host country, or if there are any exceptions depending on your nationality or the length of time you plan to stay.
+It’s key to research the implications for expatriate healthcare in your new country; healthcare access can be quite different to what you’re used to.
+The first step is to find out if you are eligible to access public healthcare.
+There may be exceptions depending on your nationality or the length of time you plan to stay.

-Certain countries, for example, require you by law to purchase a local health insurance plan, meaning you have to pay a monthly fee towards a government-regulated health plan regardless of whether you have another form of expat health insurance.
-Other countries take contributions through the public social security system, which are automatically deducted from your salary, and require you to submit your own reimbursement claim when you’re out-of-pocket for medical fees.
-In some cases, the European Health Insurance Card (EHIC) can cover European Union (EU) nationals for a certain period in another member state.
+Some countries legally oblige you to purchase a local health insurance plan.
+This means that you have to pay a monthly fee towards a government-regulated health plan, regardless of whether you have another form of expat health insurance.
+Other countries take contributions through the public social security system.
+These are automatically deducted from your salary and require you to submit your own reimbursement claims.
+In some cases, the European Health Insurance Card (EHIC) can cover EU nationals for a certain period in another member state.

 Check if your home country has a reciprocal healthcare agreement with your host country.
 You can ask your local government what healthcare agreements exist, and what it means to you in terms of coverage.
-But even if this is the case, bilateral health agreement are usually designed to cover only medical emergencies only, so you may still need to purchase a health insurance policy to gain complete access to healthcare services in the country.
+But even if this is the case, bilateral health agreements generally cover medical emergencies only.
+As a result, you may still need a health insurance policy to gain complete access to healthcare services in the country.

-The quality of state-provided healthcare varies from country to country, with some major differences in waiting times, cost, and accessibility for expats.
-Some countries have very specific rules about who can use public health services; you will may need temporary or permanent residency before you are allowed to enter the local healthcare system, in which case private health insurance or expat health insurance becomes necessary.
+The quality of state-provided healthcare varies from country to country.
+Some countries have very specific rules about who can use public health services; you may need temporary or permanent residency before you are allowed to use the local system, in which case private health insurance or expat health insurance becomes necessary.

-Ensuring that you have a good understanding of local regulations and their implications will set the base for you to make an informed decision whether local coverage will be adequate or if you need to compare private or expat health insurance coverage.
+Ensuring that you understand local regulations and their implications allows you to make an informed decisions about local health insurance coverage.
+If this isn’t the case, you should compare private or expat health insurance coverage options.

-You may be fortunate enough to access subsidised healthcare in your new country of residence, but take into account that not all public healthcare systems provide all-encompassing or full coverage.
+You may be fortunate enough to access subsidized healthcare in your new country of residence.
+However, take into account that not all public healthcare systems provide full coverage.

-In some cases, even if you can access local healthcare, there may be restrictions on accessing certain services up until a certain period has passed.
-For example, you might not get free x-rays or maternity services until you have paid into a social security system or health insurance plan for several months.
+In some cases, there may be restrictions on accessing certain local healthcare services up until a certain period has passed.
+For example, you might not get free X-rays or maternity services until you have paid into a social security system for several months.

-Additionally, you typically cannot arrange local healthcare until you are living in that country, meaning you could be uncovered for healthcare until you set up your social security, register with your local healthcare centre or take out a local health insurance plan, all of which generally requires a residential address as well.
-As these processes can take up to a couple of months to organise, in some cases only a private or expat health insurance plan can avoid gaps in your coverage because you can arrange expat insurance prior to your move.
+Additionally, you typically cannot arrange local healthcare until you are living in that country.
+This means you could be uncovered for healthcare until you set up your social security, register with your local healthcare center, or take out a local health insurance plan.
+In many countries, these generally require local registration with a residential address.
+As these processes can take up to a couple of months to organize, in some cases only a private or expat health insurance plan can avoid gaps in your coverage because you can arrange expat insurance prior to your move.

-In some countries you will also need to pay a contribution towards your healthcare costs; check if there is a deductible amount you must pay towards medical expenses, and what reimbursements are available.
-Some local healthcare plans only cover a proportion of medical costs or exclude certain medical expenses, such as hospital overnight stays and dental care, which comes from your pocket.
+In some countries, you also need to pay a contribution towards your healthcare costs; check if there is a deductible amount you must pay towards medical expenses, and what reimbursements are available.
+Some local healthcare plans only cover a proportion of medical costs or exclude certain medical expenses, such as hospital overnight stays and dental care.
 To close this gap, you typically need to take out a private or expat insurance plan.

 More often than not, expats are sent abroad by an employer and covered under the company’s health insurance plan.
 If this is the case for you, find out what your employer’s expat health insurance plan covers and if it is the right policy for you.
 In other cases, expats are not covered by a company’s policy but are able to negotiate an insurance clause into their contract.

 It’s important to make sure you understand the insurance offered by your employer.
-Is your family included in the policy?
+Does the policy include your family?
 Do you have any pre-existing conditions not covered by the policy?
 Does your insurance plan cover you when you visit home?
 You may be offered a cheaper insurance policy but make sure it is adequate.

-4. Which insurance coverage do you need: local, private or expat insurance?
+Which insurance coverage do you need: local, private, or expat insurance?